Kailyn Lowry Baby Daddy Chris Lopez ‘Helping With The Baby’ Off-Cam Amid Offers Of ‘Teen Mom 2’ Career

 Last month, Chris Lopez even took to Twitter to criticize the series, implying that what viewers see in Teen Mom 2 is “all for TV,” based on a report from InTouch Weekly.
 While the posts have since been deleted from his account, follow up reports about Kailyn Lowry’s baby daddy seemed to prove that he is not a big fan of Teen Mom 2.

-Despite this, though, he seems to have the intention of being part of his child’s life, as he shares his thoughts about “baby Lo” on social media.
+Despite this, though, he seems to have the intention of being part of his child’s life as he shares his thoughts about “baby Lo” on social media.

 My lil man put a smile on my face every time I look at him lol